Rui-San/LAPR2_2023_2024/docs/sprintC/us021/01.requirements-engineering/Readme.md

 > **Question:** Should the GSM define the skills needed for a To-Do entry?
 >
 > **Answer:** No but maybe it should be done for type of task (or similar)

+> **Question:** When a new entry is added to the ToDo list, the default status of that task will be "pending" or no status at all is considered on ToDo list?
+Similarly, when a new entry is added to the Agenda, the status of that task will be, by default, set to "planned", right?
+>
+> **Answer:** "Pending" as default for to-do list entries and "Planned" as default for Agenda entries, sounds good.

 ### 1.3.
 Acceptance Criteria